Frequently Asked Questions

 The Early Bird winner is crowned based on the general Global Change Award criteria (Read more below under “What are the criteria?”).
 Note that applying as an Early Bird and winning the study trip does not affect your chances of winning the Global Change Award.
 See Terms & Conditions for full details.

-The winner of the Early Bird competition will be announced in May 2019.
+The winner of the Early Bird competition 2020 will be announced during spring 2020.

 See the Terms & Conditions.
 Some common questions are answered below.

 Yes, you can save and update your application right up until you click the button Submit.
 After you clicked Submit edits are no longer available.

 No, only one entry per person is allowed.
 See more in Terms & Conditions.

 Yes, but remember that you must own all rights connected to the idea.